JulianKeller/dungeoncrawl/dungeoncrawl/issues/items-issues.md

-[4] Create item manager class which handles database operations [6] Update database code to use memory instead of database storage [7] Fix infinite loops and remove print statements
+[4] Create item manager class which handles database operations [6] Update database code to use memory instead of database storage [7] Fix infinite loops and remove print statements [10] fix file not found exception on windows